agronholm/pythonfutures/docs/index.rst

    Sets the result of the work associated with the :class:`Future` to *result*.

+   This method should only be used by Executor implementations and unit tests.

 .. method:: Future.set_exception(exception)

    Sets the result of the work associated with the :class:`Future` to the :class:`Exception` *exception*.

+   This method should only be used by Executor implementations and unit tests.

 Module Functions
 ----------------